daemon251/FasterThanLight-ReactorOverheating/README.md

 # Reactor Overheating
-This mod hasn't been released yet due to troubles getting an account on the subset forums.
-But it is in a working form as of now
+This mod hasn't been released yet due to troubles getting an account on the subset forums, but it is in a working form as of now.

 This mod adds a mechanic to the game: Overheat.